jar/tt02_freespeech/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg)

-# Tiny Tapeout Illegal Logic
+# Tiny Tapeout Pi (π)

-This circuit logic emits a sequences of 32 hexadecimal digits to the 7 segment display which may be considered illegal in certain jurisdictions.
-The sequence is considered to be an illegal number.
+This circuit logic emits the first 256 decimal digits of Pi to the 7 segment display.
+A previous circuit in this repository only used 4% of the die area, which seemed like a waste of space.

 ## How to use

-First, raise the reset I/O (io\_in[1]) high.
-Then Output Enable (io\_in[2]) high for 32 cycles.
-The 7 segment output display is used directly.
+Pass the index value in (0-255).
+The digit corresponding to that index is emitted directly to the 7 segment display.

 ## What is Tiny Tapeout?